spotinst/terraform-spotinst-gcp-connect/README.md

-# Terraform GCP Examples for Spot.io
+# Connect GCP Project To Spot.io Terraform Module

 ## Introduction
 The module will aid in automatically connecting your GCP project to Spot via terraform.
 This will also leverage a python script to create the Spot account within your Spot Organization and attach the GCP service account credential.